businessglitch/Carleton-rooms/README.md

 # Rooms
- The web-app allows you to view schedules on a caledar for all classrooms at Carleton University  {Place architecture diagram here}
+ The web-app allows you to view schedules on a calendar for all classrooms at Carleton University  {Place architecture diagram here}

 ## Getting Started

-These instructions will get you a copy of the project up and  have the app running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project and have the app running on your local machine for development and testing purposes.

 ### Built With
 SEAN Stack